An Introduction to Content Security Policy (CSP)

 Via meta tags in your HTML

-The CSP Headers and Simple CSP packages are just two JS-orientated packages which may help you to implement CSP.
+The CSP Headers and Simple CSP packages are just two JS-orientated packages that may help you implement CSP.
 There are plenty more for your server-side language of choice, so it’s worth doing some research before you start implementing it yourself.

 var express = require('express');